Topeakin1/Final-Year-Project/README.md

-Student Name: Temitope Akinwale
+Student Name: Temitope Akinwale.
-Student Number: 16308933
+Student Number: 16308933.
-Supervisor: Brian MacNamee
+Supervisor: Brian MacNamee.
-Project Title : Spoiler BeGone
+Project Title : Spoiler BeGone.

 The goal of my project was to create a platform that can remove spoilers on the internet using machine learning principles.
 The development of my model and API was completed in Python a while the Chrome extension was developed in JavaScript as well as using HTML and CSS.